 FES.
-JAN .
-77 SCHEDULE: A Q: 39
+TAN 70 JAN. / Q .

-SUBJECT: ing order, or direct debit

-bank or National (Post of account.
-Office) Giro account, or by y bank budget
+SUBJECT: Items paid for by standing order, or direct debit, through a bank or National (Post Office) Giro account, or by bank budget account.

-REFER ALSO то Q:

-CODE:

 The codes to use are described below.

 If any items are paid for by standing order, direct debit, through a bank or National Giro account or by bank budget account they should be coded in the coding boxes alongside this question.
 The item codes to be used are different from those used in the record books.
 They are as follows: